loydle/fon-proximus-autoconnect-cli/README.md

-# fon-belgacom-autoconnect-cli
+# fon-proximus-autoconnect-cli
- >  The aim is to find a way to reconnect automaticaly to Belgacom FON hotspots..
+ >  The aim is to find a way to reconnect automaticaly to proximus FON hotspots..
  >
  >  If failed credentials are still copied and waiting to be paste
  >